Revocable Cryptography from Learning with Errors: Introduction

-\paragraph{Main contribution: Simultaneous search-to-decision reduction.} Informally, our theorem says the following: any successful Dual-Regev distinguisher with access to quantum side information \textsc{Aux} (which depends on the decryption key) can be converted into a successful extractor that finds a key on input \textsc{Aux} -- even conditioned on $\revoke$ succeeding on the seperate register $R$.
+\paragraph{Main contribution: Simultaneous search-to-decision reduction with quantum advice.} Informally, our theorem says the following: any successful Dual-Regev distinguisher with access to quantum side information \textsc{Aux} (which depends on the decryption key) can be converted into a successful extractor that finds a key on input \textsc{Aux} -- even conditioned on $\revoke$ succeeding on a seperate register $\reg R$.
 We now present some intuition behind our proof.